Suggested links

 Every batch of K2/Spice can be wildly different from the next.
 It’s essential to quit taking the drug as soon as possible—you never know when the next use could be dangerous or even fatal.

-The detox process is generally not a dangerous one, but it may be helpful to seek mental health counseling to cope with some of the withdrawal symptoms.
+The detox process is generally not dangerous, but it may be helpful to seek mental health counseling to cope with some of the withdrawal symptoms.

 K2/Spice Treatment Programs

-K2/Spice’s popularity has made it a very common addiction that many centers will treat, so fortunately there are many treatment options available for those suffering from substance abuse related to K2/Spice.
-Many of these programs will assist you with quitting, as well as helping manage withdrawal symptoms with cognitive behavioral therapy and/or group therapy.
+K2/Spice’s popularity has made it a very common addiction that many centers will treat, so fortunately, there are many treatment options available for those suffering from substance abuse related to K2/Spice.
+Many of these programs will assist you with quitting and help manage withdrawal symptoms with cognitive behavioral therapy and/or group therapy.

 With the right inpatient or outpatient program and support from loved ones, a treatment center can help you identify what led to drug-seeking behavior and provide tools to avoid it in the future.